-Recruitment JDs that require classification review are given first priority to meet advertising deadlines in Talent Acquisition.
-Issues that might lengthen the review process and delay the start of the requisition process are:
+JDs tied to recruitment that require classification review before posting the job opening, are given priority.
+Issues that might lengthen the review process and delay the start of the recruitment process are:

 - 1. Newly created positions (as distinguished from vacant positions) - 2.
 Positions with significant changes in job duties or added/deleted supervision - 3.
 Positions noted by Compensation as needing additional review to ensure campus equity in the use of classification titles - 4.
 Job descriptions that are not clearly written or don't reflect the nature of the work performed.